COLORADO FEDERATION OF NARFE CHAPTERS

 RELIEF FUND INFORMATION

 In 1986, the Federal Employee Education & Assistance Fund (FEEA) was established to provide emergency grants and loans to federal employees affected by a natural disaster.
 In 1996, NARFE entered into a formal partnership with FEEA to create the NARFE-FEEA Disaster Fund.
-To make a tax-deductible donation, checks must be made payable to NARFE-FEEA Disaster Fund in order to receive the tax deduction and mailed to: FEEA, 3333 S. Wadsworth Blvd, Suite 300, Lakewood, CO 80227.
-To donate by credit card go to www.feea.org and click on the "Give now" link at the top of the page.
-Then select "NARFE FEEA Relief Fund" or "NARFE FEEA Scholarship Fund" from the drop-down menu in the Gift Designation section.
+To make a tax-deductible donation, checks must be made payable to NARFE-FEEA Disaster Fund in order to receive the tax deduction and mailed to: FEEA, 1641 Prince St., Alexandria, VA 22314.
+To donate see more information below.
+Then select "NARFE FEEA Relief Fund" or "NARFE FEEA Scholarship Fund" to donate.

 SCHOLARSHIP INFORMATION